awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 The nodes for your load balancer distribute requests from clients to registered targets\.
 When cross\-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones\.
 When cross\-zone load balancing is disabled, each load balancer node distributes traffic only across the registered targets in its Availability Zone\.

-The following diagrams demonstrate the effect of cross\-zone load balancing with round robin is the default routing algorithm\.
+The following diagrams demonstrate the effect of cross\-zone load balancing with round robin as the default routing algorithm\.
 There are two enabled Availability Zones, with two targets in Availability Zone A and eight targets in Availability Zone B\.
 Clients send requests, and Amazon Route 53 responds to each request with the IP address of one of the load balancer nodes\.
 Based on the round robin routing algorithm, traffic is distributed such that each load balancer node receives 50% of the traffic from the clients\.
 Each load balancer node distributes its share of the traffic across the registered targets in its scope\.

 If cross\-zone load balancing is enabled, each of the 10 targets receives 10% of the traffic\.
 This is because each load balancer node can route its 50% of the client traffic to all 10 targets\.